Vuzix/sdk-usbcviewer/README.md

 the `onSensorChanged()` method. `VuzixSensorListener` also adds an `onSensorInitialized()` to know when the asynchronous initialization completes on the device, and an `onError()` in case the initialization fails or the device disconnects after being initialized.
 You can setup this listener by calling `USBCDeviceManager.shared(context).sensorInterface?.registerListener(<VuzixSensorListener>)`

-You can start listen to a sensor by calling `USBCDeviceManger.shared(context).sensorInterface?.startUpdatingSensor(type, milliseconds_report_rate)`
+You can start listen to a sensor by calling `USBCDeviceManager.shared(context).sensorInterface?.startUpdatingSensor(type, milliseconds_report_rate)`

 Once the sensor starts updating, you will receive the data in the form of a `VuzixSensorEvent` object.
 This contains a `sensorType` value of type `Sensor.TYPE_ACCELEROMETER`, `Sensor.TYPE_MAGNETIC_FIELD`, `Sensor.TYPE_GYROSCOPE`, or `Sensor.TYPE_ROTATION_VECTOR`.